Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 Blocks and sub-blocks, functions and structures, enums and comment blocks can all be summarized.
 Summarization or de-summarization is done using Ctrl-S or Command-S.
-It is very efficient and blends in well with code-editing and navigation since there is no mouse involved in the operation.
+It is very efficient and blends in well with code-editing and navigation.
+The developer is already using the kybd for these functions and since summarisation is also kybd controlled, they do not have to switch over to the mouse at all.

 By using these 3 techniques,
 it is possible to view this entire 5000 line codebase in a single page